wuher/oauth2/README.md

 - More documentation to functions.
 - In `Client.request()`, add support for inserting OAuth headers into the `Authorization` HTTP header instead of the query string.
+- The port is based on the version of python-oauth2 as it was in 2010-03-27.
+There has been couple of bug fixes since.
+"Merge" these.

 [1]:http://github.com/simplegeo/python-oauth2